elavia/coupled_bem_acoustic/README.md

 include("Script_Shells_bem_K.jl")
 ```
 During the executing of the script some informative text will be displayed in the
 screen.
-The lines :
+Lines as
 ```
 Calculating the frequency : 15206.520916753354 ::: 9 of 10
 ```
 allow to see the actual stage of the calculation and how much work remains to be
-done (frequencies to be calculated).
+done (i.e. frequencies to be calculated).

+When done (with 3 i5-3570@3.4 GHz cores took one hour to calculate ten points) the
+resulting TS versus frequency is saved in the `out` directory.
+This result can be seen in the figure below this lines against the benchmark solution.

 ## General considerations

-* This code is not end-user friendly software.
+* This code is not friendly end-user software.
 * This code is a research code aimed to implement acoustic scattering.
-* I am not a programmer, am a physicist that solves physical problems aided with
+* I am not a programmer, am a physicist that solves stimulating physical problems
-the computer.
+aided with the computer.
 There is a gap in between.
 * Concerning scattering, a mesh is a representation of the scatterer's object
 appropriate only in a range of frequencies.
 Make sure that a proper relation
 between the acoustic wavelength and the segment longitudes in the mesh is